Technology & Solutions

 What does microfiltration remove?

-Microfiltration removes suspended solids, turbidity, bacteria (including E. coli), protozoa (Cryptosporidium and Giardia), colloidal matter, and particles in the 0.1–10 micrometre range.
+Microfiltration removes suspended solids, turbidity, bacteria (including E. coli), protozoa (Cryptosporidium and Giardia), colloidal matter, and particles in the 0.1 to 10 micrometre range.
 It does not remove dissolved salts, heavy metals, viruses, or organic molecules smaller than its pore size cutoff.
 For dissolved contaminant removal, nanofiltration or reverse osmosis is required downstream.

 Is microfiltration cheaper than ultrafiltration?

 Yes, in most applications.
-Microfiltration CAPEX typically runs $110–$330 per m³/day capacity, compared to $220–$550 for UF.
-Energy is also lower: 0.1–0.3 kWh/m³ for MF vs 0.2–0.5 kWh/m³ for UF.
-The caveat is that MF cannot achieve virus log reduction — where viruses are a regulated target, UF is the minimum requirement regardless of cost.
+Microfiltration CAPEX typically runs $110, $330 per m³/day capacity, compared to $220, $550 for UF.
+Energy is also lower: 0.1 to 0.3 kWh/m³ for MF vs 0.2 to 0.5 kWh/m³ for UF.
+The caveat is that MF cannot achieve virus log reduction, where viruses are a regulated target, UF is the minimum requirement regardless of cost.

 What is the difference between microfiltration and ultrafiltration?

 The main difference is pore size and what is retained.
-Microfiltration operates at 0.1–10 µm and removes bacteria and suspended solids.
-Ultrafiltration operates at 0.01–0.1 µm and additionally removes viruses and high-molecular-weight organics.
+Microfiltration operates at 0.1 to 10 µm and removes bacteria and suspended solids.
+Ultrafiltration operates at 0.01 to 0.1 µm and additionally removes viruses and high-molecular-weight organics.
 UF also produces a lower SDI effluent, making it a better pretreatment step for RO systems where SDI < 3 is required.

 How long do microfiltration membranes last?

-Properly maintained microfiltration membranes last 5–10 years in most industrial applications.
-Feed water quality is the primary variable — high fouling loads from oils, high organics, or variable turbidity reduce membrane life significantly without adequate pretreatment.
+Properly maintained microfiltration membranes last 5 to 10 years in most industrial applications.
+Feed water quality is the primary variable, high fouling loads from oils, high organics, or variable turbidity reduce membrane life significantly without adequate pretreatment.
 Systems on clean, stable groundwater routinely achieve 10+ year membrane life.

 When should I use microfiltration as pretreatment for RO?

-Use MF as RO pretreatment when feed water turbidity is consistently below 5 NTU, virus removal is not a requirement, and SDI 3–5 is acceptable for your RO system.
+Use MF as RO pretreatment when feed water turbidity is consistently below 5 NTU, virus removal is not a requirement, and SDI 3 to 5 is acceptable for your RO system.
 If your RO system requires SDI < 3, specify UF instead.
-MF typically achieves SDI 3–5 and may not provide sufficient protection for tight RO membranes at high recovery.
+MF typically achieves SDI 3 to 5 and may not provide sufficient protection for tight RO membranes at high recovery.

 What industries use microfiltration most?